dishbreak/dishbreak.github.io/_posts/2022-01-24-build-something-dumb.md

 title: "To Get Smart, Build Something Dumb"
 ---

 I fell into software engineering through sheer happenstance.
-Early in my career, I'd been a systems administratior and a network engineer.
+Early in my career, I'd been a systems administrator and a network engineer.
 I'd come to a realization that the role I was in was going to go away and if I wanted control over my future, I couldn't wait for my manager to assign me to a new role.
 I reached out to a teammate that I'd interned with, and he put in a good word for me.
 After a brief conversation with some technical leads, I found myself on a C++ GUI development team.
 There was _just_ one problem.

 I'd never written a line of C++ code in my life.